École secondaire Mont-Bleu

 Transportation is mostly provided by the Société de transport de l'Outaouais which has special schools routes that follows most of the track of the regular routes (such as the 31, 33, 37, 39 and 49).

 On September 21, 2018, the school was damaged by a fire after the passing of an EF-3 tornado.
-The students were moved to the Asticou centre near the school for a temporary establishment while the school is getting reconstructed.
+The students were moved to the Asticou centre near the school for a temporary establishment.
+The building officially reopened in September 2023.

 Sports facilities and football team

 Several significant sporting facilities are located within the school.
 In addition to its facilities inside the building, there is also an athletic field race track, a soccer field, a large stadium in which several sports can be practiced including football, baseball and soccer as well as Gatineau Park and the Relais Plein Air where there can be several outdoor activities, notably in the winter.
 There are also sports facilities located in the nearby colleges Heritage and the CEGEP de l'Outaouais.

 The high school also has a football team called Les Panthères and there are other sporting teams with the same name at the school.